Corporate governance

 The Company maintains appropriate insurance cover in respect of actions taken against the Directors because of their roles, as well as against material loss or claims against the Company.
 The insured values and type of cover are comprehensively reviewed on a periodic basis.

-The objective is to maintain a Board balanced between Executive and Non-Executive Directors with an appropriate mix between technology, engineering, governance and commercial experience.
-The Board includes an independent Non-Executive Chairman who is responsible for leadership of the Board and ensuring all aspects of its role.
+The objective is to maintain a diverse Board balanced between Executive and Non-Executive Directors with an appropriate mix between technology, engineering, governance and commercial experience.
+The Board includes an independent Non-Executive Chairman who is responsible for leadership of the Board.

 All of the Directors are subject to election by shareholders at the first Annual General Meeting after their appointment to the Board and will continue to seek re-election at least once every three years.

 The Board is responsible to the shareholders for the proper management of the Company and meets at least six times a year to set the overall direction and strategy, and to review operational and financial performance.
 All key operational and investment decisions are subject to Board approval.
 To assist the Board in its responsibilities, three focused sub-committees, chaired by Non-Executive Directors, have been implemented.
-These committees are Audit, Nominations and Remuneration and Technology
+These committees are Audit and Risk, Nominations and Remuneration.
+An internal Technical Advisory Board chaired by a Non-Executive Director is also in place.

 A summary of Board and Committee meetings held is published in the annual report.

-Ensure that between them, the directors have the necessary up-to-date experience, skills and capabilities
+1. Maintain appropriate governance structures and ensure that individually and collectively the directors have the necessary up-to-date experience, skills and capabilities.

 The Board considers that the Non-Executive Directors are of sufficient competence and calibre to add strength and objectivity to its activities, and bring considerable experience in scientific, operational and financial development of clean technology products and companies.